Jubotech/JuboTools/README.md

 // Retrieves all the countries from the database, caches then returns the collection.
 List<country> countryEntities1 = listCache.GetListOf<country>();

-// this time, the countries are retrieved from the cache List<country> countryEntities2 = listCache.GetListOf<country>();
+// This time, the countries are retrieved from the cache.
+List<country> countryEntities2 = listCache.GetListOf<country>();
 ```